Forecast-it/handbook/what-influenced-us.md

 The reason being that people tend to do the same mistakes because their current tools are not helping them make better decisions.

-Taking advantage of the entire company’s data history and using it for predictions is so complex that AI and ML is the only way to solve it.
+Taking advantage of the entire company’s data history and using it for predictions is so complex that AI and ML is the only way to solve it. :computer:

 ## Dirty experiences gave us all dirty hands